AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

    * In the **[!UICONTROL Subject]** box, type a subject for the asset you want to share.
    * In the **[!UICONTROL Message]** box, type a message if necessary.
    * In the **[!UICONTROL Expiration]** field, use the date picker to specify an expiration date and time for the link.
 By default, the expiry date is set to 7 days from the date on which you share the link.
-   * Enable the **[!UICONTROL Allow downlod of original file]** check box to allow the recepients to download the original rendition.
+   * Enable the **[!UICONTROL Allow download of the original file]** check box to allow the recipients to download the original rendition.

    The assets shared through the link expire after crossing the date and time specified in the **[!UICONTROL Expiration]** field.
-For information about the behavior of expired assets and changes in the permissible activities based on user roles in Brand Portal, see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md#asset-expiration).
+For details on expired asset behavior and role-based activity changes in Brand Portal, see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md#asset-expiration).

    >[!NOTE]
    >